 Having said this, let’s continue…

 The main reason software developers think about the PM as an unnecessary invention, created mainly for big corporations, is because they often see him/her as a leader which knows very little about building software.
-In most cases this, misconception is actually caused by a bad PM, but I will come back to this later on.
+In most cases, the misconception is actually caused by a bad PM, but I will come back to this later on.

 Although this might be the case for some small projects, a PM and a Project Leader work on orthogonal tasks.
 Overlapping responsibilities and duties between the 2 roles might work OK for some small projects (as I mentioned above, in certain projects you may not even need a Project Leader at all), but it can be really hard in other situations.